 Families often do not think how their lives will change because of the attendant’s constant presence.
 Privacy gets affected.
 Things cannot be left around because they may get stolen.
 People have to be careful of what they say and do in the presence of the attendant.
 The girls and women of the family may be uncomfortable because a male attendant is always there.
 Children have to be kept safe.

 Review the home to see whether some changes will make it easier to adjust to the attendant’s presence.
 Decide which objects you need to remove.
 Lock away valuables.
 See if some doors need latches for privacy.
-If the attendant will be living in the patient’s room, you may want to remove objects like private letters, diaries, and photographs.
+If the attendant will be living in the room of the person with dementia, consider removing objects like private letters, diaries, and photographs.

 Many families don’t discuss who will instruct the attendant.
 Different family members give conflicting instructions to the attendant.
 This causes confusion.
-One person may scold the attendant for doing something another family member told them to do.
+One family member may scold the attendant for doing something another family member told them to do.
 Families must decide who will manage the attendant’s work.

-You may be having many employees who do work for the patient, like drivers, cooks, maids, and attendants.
+You may be having many employees who do work for the person with dementia, like drivers, cooks, maids, and attendants.
 Decide who is going to do which task.
 Don’t confuse your staff by keeping on changing your instructions.
 Various employees may also compete and fight sometimes, and you need to make sure your instructions are clear and fair.

 When you employ attendants, there is a greater chance of petty thefts.
 While some attendants are honest, many are unable to resist temptation.
 You can lock away some valuables, but not everything can be locked.
 Over the days, you may notice small objects vanish, like mementos, a clock, or a favorite pen.
 This is often unavoidable.

 What is more important is making sure that the attendants and their friends and relatives don’t get tempted to rob your house.
-A bigger robbery may mean much more loss and could include physical danger to the patient and family members.
+A bigger robbery may mean much more loss and could include physical danger to the person with dementia and the other family members.

 Try to make the house seem less tempting.
 Also, make attendants feel they cannot risk robbing you.
 For this: